Flores and rebuilding Dolphins have something to build on

 ''The only thing better than one win,'' Flores said, ''is two.''

-The Dolphins will try to make it two in a row Sunday at Indianapolis (5-3).
+The Dolphins will try to make it two in a row Sunday at Indianapolis (5-3), but they'll be without two of their best young players - running back Mark Walton and receiver Preston Williams.

 WHAT'S WORKING